paragoner1/crisis-companion/README.md

 **Solana Mobile Hackathon Submission** | Built for Solana Mobile Seeker

-## 🚨 The Problem
+## 🚨 The Problem (Hook in First 15 Seconds)

-Last summer, my 4-year-old son forgot his lifejacket and almost drowned at the lake.
-I performed CPR without knowing what I was doing.
-That moment made me realize we need a tool that guides people through emergencies when they're in shock or not thinking clearly.
+Last summer, my 4-year-old son forgot his lifejacket and almost drowned.
+I found him underwater and performed CPR without knowing what I was doing.
+That moment made me realize we need a tool that guides people through emergencies when they're in shock.

 **The Reality:**
 - 236,000 people die from drowning annually